deepin-community/btrfs-progs/Documentation/mkfs.btrfs.rst

 DESCRIPTION
 -----------

-**mkfs.btrfs** is used to create the btrfs filesystem on a single or multiple devices.
+:command:`mkfs.btrfs` is used to create the btrfs filesystem on a single or multiple devices.
 The *device* is typically a block device but can be a file-backed image as well.
 Multiple devices are grouped by UUID of the filesystem.

-Before mounting such filesystem, the kernel module must know all the devices either via preceding execution of **btrfs device scan** or using the *device* mount option.
-See section *MULTIPLE DEVICES* for more details.
+Before mounting such filesystem, the kernel module must know all the devices either via preceding execution of :command:`btrfs device scan` or using the *device* mount option.
+See section :ref:`MULTIPLE DEVICES<man-mkfs-multiple-devices>` for more details.

 The default block group profiles for data and metadata depend on number of devices and possibly other factors.
 It's recommended to use specific profiles but the defaults should be OK and allowing future conversions to other profiles.
-Please see options *-d* and *-m* for further detals and ``btrfs-balance(8)`` for the profile conversion post mkfs.
+Please see options *-d* and *-m* for further details and :doc:`btrfs-balance(8)<btrfs-balance>` for the profile conversion post mkfs.

 OPTIONS
 -------

 -b|--byte-count <size>
-        Specify the size of the filesystem.
-If this option is not used, then mkfs.btrfs uses the entire device space for the filesystem.
+        Specify the size of each device as seen by the filesystem.
+If not set, the entire device size is used.
+The total filesystem size will be sum of all device sizes, for a single device filesystem the option effectively specifies the size of the filesystem.

 --csum <type>, --checksum <type>
         Specify the checksum algorithm.
 Default is *crc32c*.
 Valid values are *crc32c*, *xxhash*, *sha256* or *blake2*.
 To mount such filesystem kernel must support the checksums as well.
-See *CHECKSUM ALGORITHMS* in ``btrfs(5)``.
+See section :ref:`CHECKSUM ALGORITHMS<man-mkfs-checksum-algorithms>` in :doc:`btrfs(5)<btrfs-man5>`.

 -d|--data <profile>
         Specify the profile for the data block groups.
 Valid values are *raid0*, *raid1*, *raid1c3*, *raid1c4*, *raid5*, *raid6*, *raid10* or *single* or *dup*
         (case does not matter).

-        See *DUP PROFILES ON A SINGLE DEVICE* for more details.
+        See section :ref:`DUP PROFILES ON A SINGLE DEVICE<man-mkfs-dup-profiles-on-a-single-device>` for more details.

         On multiple devices, the default was *raid0* until version 5.7, while it is *single* since version 5.8.
 You can still select *raid0* manually, but it was not